kemapak/blog/Testing/Testing Design Patterns for UI.md

 ### Stub
 Mimics actual objects and their data.
 Generally used to verify state.

-If you want to have a database on memory (using JS Maps, with save, get, delete methods).
+If you want to have a database on memory (use JS Maps, with save, get, delete methods).
 This is also called a Fake.

 If you want to replace real rest calls with stubs mimicking a server.